CelestialReaver/Synthwave84-DiscordWeb/README.md

 Once the extension is installed go to the <a href="https://userstyles.org/styles/245597/synthwave-84">Synthwave '84</a> page and click on _Install Style_.

+>While not required, I recommend you install this theme as a userscript.
+You can find that option on the URL above, scroll down and clicking on _Install style as userscript_.
+I recommend this because some of the built in animations won't work otherwise.
+Again, not required to enjoy the overall look and feel of the theme!

 That's it!
 You can now enjoy the Synthwave '84 theme in the Discord web client.
 ## Misc
 * If you find an issue, please submit a <a href="https://github.com/CelestialReaver/Synthwave84-DiscordWeb/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc">new issue</a>.